cameronmcelfresh/particle-fun/README.md

 particle_core.py contains all necessary functions and classes to run the simulations.

+*This repository utilizes ipyvolume, which to the best of my knowledge is only available using Jupyter notebook.
+The code will not run if you do not use a system that is compatible with ipyvolume.*

+An easy way to do this if you're working with a non-compatible system is to use a site such as Cocalc - ensuring that you are using the classic notebook setup. https://cocalc.com/

 ## Simulating Particles

 Below are two examples of possible out-of-the-box simulations.
 It is recommended that the time_step remains sufficiently low such particle bouncing does not "explode"